davidanguyen/CSC179-VendiaDashboard-TSG/README.md

 # CSC179 - Vendia Dashboard
 ## Team "The Smelly Gamers"

-We created Vendia's health dashboard using Angular.JS so that HR can use to craft preventive health polices and benefits.
+This project was created using Angular 13.
+Our project goal is to create a health dashboard for our client.

 # CLIENT FOLDER
 ## Development server